 5. Don’t waste water.

 I’m sure you’ve seen those little cards (sometimes a sticker, strategically stuck on the mirror so you can’t miss it while brushing your teeth) in the hotel bathroom, sharing how many gallons of water it takes to wash the sheets and towels each day.
 By now those cards are so familiar they’re easy to ignore.
 But in the interest of the environment, don’t ignore them.
 Laundry accounts for 16% of an average hotel’s water usage, according to the Environmental Protection Agency.
-So cut down on the laundry load, save water and other resources by hanging up and reusing your towels, and only requesting clean sheets when absolutely necessary.
-If I’m only staying somewhere for a week (or even less) for example, there’s no point changing them unless they’re covered in sand or something.
+So cut down on the laundry load, save water and other resources by hanging up and reusing your towels, and only request clean sheets when absolutely necessary.
+If I’m only staying somewhere for a week (or less) for example, there’s no point changing the bedding unless it’s covered in sand or something.

 Saving water at home isn’t difficult either – especially since I had a water meter fitted, letting me see exactly how much I’m using.
 I take showers instead of baths, I turn the tap off when I brush my teeth, and I only ever boil the amount of water I need in the kettle.